ISSN: 1304-7191 | E-ISSN: 1304-7205

 The effect of alternative measurement and evaluation techniques on safety performance in employee training

-1Department of Occupational Health and Safety, Çanakkale Onsekiz Mart University, Çanakkale, 17020, Türkiye
+1Department of Occupational Health and Safety, Intitute of Graduate Studies, Çanakkale Onsekiz Mart University, Çanakkale, 17100, Türkiye

-2Department of Food Processing, Çanakkale Onsekiz Mart University, Çanakkale, 17020, Türkiye
+2Department of Food Processing, Çanakkale Technical Sciences Vocational School, Çanakkale Onsekiz Mart University, Çanakkale, 17020, Türkiye

-3Department of Chemical, Çanakkale Onsekiz Mart University, Çanakkale, 17020, Türkiye
+3Department of Chemistry, Faculty of Science, Çanakkale Onsekiz Mart University, Çanakkale, 17020, Türkiye

-4Department of Education Fırat University, Elazığ, 23119, Türkiye
+4Department of Science Education, Faculty of Education, Fırat University, Elazığ, 23119, Türkiye

 Abstract